Payneless/Eredane/Gods/Gaia/Zephyr.md

   - Existence of world is threatened
   - Something approaches divinity

+## Rituals:
+The Breath Prayer: Worshippers release a whispered plea into the wind, believing Zephyr will carry it where it must go.
+The Sky Lanterns: At festivals, paper lanterns are released into the wind as offerings, symbolizing freedom and release.
+The Gale Oath: A vow spoken atop a cliff or in the open air, sealed by the winds themselves.

+## Myths & Legends
+The Whisper of Lovers: Zephyr once carried the words of two separated lovers across leagues of desert, reuniting them through the wind’s whispered song.
+The Storm of Freedom: When a tyrant sought to cage his people, Zephyr stirred a gale that shattered his fortress, scattering its stones to the four corners.
+The Last Breath: In ancient times, when the first mortal died, it was Zephyr who bore her final breath away.
 ## Nature of Zephyr's Divinity

 Unlike gods with grand plans or causes, Zephyr simply *is*: